Seymour, Indiana: Arts and culture

 The Actors Community Theatre of Seymour (ACTS) is a non-profit organization founded in 2013.
 Its first production was in March 2014.
 ACTS is dedicated to the propagation and preservation of the theatrical arts in the area and has an ongoing schedule of theatrical performances.

-The Southern Indiana Center for the Arts (SICA) is a not-for-profit organization operated by a volunteer board of directors and an executive director owned by the Mellencamp family since 1991 that provides art education and helps draw attention to the area of Jackson County as an art-conscious region.
+The Southern Indiana Center for the Arts (SICA) is a not-for-profit organization operated by a volunteer board of directors and an executive director.
+It has been owned by the Mellencamp family since 1991 and provides art education and helps draw attention to Jackson County as an art-conscious region.

+The 1992 film Falling from Grace, the directorial debut of Seymour native John Mellencamp, was filmed largely in and around Seymour during 1990.
+It premiered in the city at the Jackson Park Cinema in February 1992.

 The Oktoberfest celebrates the city's German heritage and has been held annually since 1973.
-The first Oktoberfest was organized by the Seymour Chamber of Commerce and featured Bavarian music, carnival rides, food and exhibit booths, parades, a hot air balloon race, baby contest and a Biergarten.
+The first Oktoberfest was organized by the Seymour Chamber of Commerce and featured Bavarian music, carnival rides, food and exhibit booths, parades, a hot air balloon race, a baby contest, and a Biergarten.

-Scoop the Loop is a local weekend car show that started in 2011 but can trace its origins back to the years following WWII.
-In Seymour, like many small towns in America, with the rise of car culture, rock and roll, and teenagers with free time, cruising downtown to meet and make new friends and show off cars became a way of life in Seymour.
-Seymour used to be so popular for cruising that teens would come from eleven surrounding counties.
-But, starting in the 80s, some local merchants complained and alleged illegal activities were occurring.
-In the 90s, without any city ordinance to prohibit the activity, the local government would block many of the roads downtown and popular parking lots.
-This effectively killed the practice in Seymour as happened in nearby Columbus, North Vernon, and Seymour.
-But, cruising was reborn in 2011 by local cruising enthusiasts two started a yearly event held on one Saturday each August.
-Ironically, local merchants and restaurants support the event as a way to draw customers back to the downtown area.
+Scoop the Loop is a local weekend car show that started in 2011 but can trace its origins back to the years following World War II.
+The rise of car culture, rock and roll, and teenagers with free time made cruising downtown popular in Seymour, with teens coming from eleven surrounding counties.
+Beginning in the 1980s, some local merchants alleged that illegal activity was occurring.
+Through the 1990s, absent any ordinance prohibiting the activity, the local government blocked off many downtown streets and popular parking lots.
+This effectively ended cruising in Seymour.
+Cruising was revived in 2011 by local enthusiasts who started an annual event held on one Saturday in August.
+Local merchants and restaurants now support the event as a way to draw customers back to the downtown area.